How to write a landing page to sell your info product

 An info product is a digital product that aims to educate on a certain subject.

-Info products are sold passively, meaning that, once you have the sales process in place, you can sell the same product numerous times to different people without having to intervene each time.
+Info products are sold passively, meaning that, once you have the sales process in place, you can sell the same product many times to different people without having to intervene each time.

 But don’t think that creating an info product just means spending a few hours working on it and then going to sleep watching your bank account grow.